 Much like in the example above, this is yet another attempt to find a singular cause for problems brought on by sweeping lifestyle changes that happened over several decades.

 People who spend a significant amount of time in front of the computer do indeed have greater instances of ailments like obesity, diabetes, and depression.
 However, the screen isn’t the cause.
 It’s a combination of the above-mentioned changes in lifestyle.

-If you sit more, you’re going to gain weight.
-If you gain weight, you’re going to have health issues.
+If you sit more, you’re more likely to gain weight.
+If you gain weight, you’re more likely to have health issues.
 Heavier people with health issues tend to have more problems with diabetes, depression, and anxiety-type mental conditions.

-It’s not rocket science, and there are ways to improve your health even if you’re on the computer for hours every day.
+It’s not rocket science, but there are ways to improve your health even if you’re on the computer for hours every day.

 4. “Screens Can Damage Your Vision”